-Last summer I was lucky enough to be casted on an Australian reality TV show, Hamish and Andy.
+Last summer I was lucky enough to be cast on an Australian reality TV show, Hamish and Andy.
 They came to Boulder to look for Fenn’s Treasure.

 Lots of people look for Fenn’s Treasure.
 It’s a real thing.
 Forrest Fenn hid $5million in antique coins somewhere in the Rocky Mountains of the US.
 And he wrote a very cryptic poem about where it’s located.